GiveCorps/nfg-rest-client/README.md

   }
 }
 ````
-The keys in the hash can be underscored or camelcased (with the first character lower cased)
+The keys in the hash can be underscored ("credit_card") or camel cased ("creditCard" with the first character lower cased).
+Once the object is initialized, all attributes will use the camel case format.

-You can also build the donation object from individual objects:
+You can also build the donation object from individual objects or any mixture of hash key/values and NfgRestClient objects:

 ````ruby
 donation_line_item = NfgRestClient::DonationLineItem.new(donation_line_item_params)